 - Default time: Default policy varies by local area of play.
-Late arriving players (within default time) may still have a 5 min warm up.
-LA Area: Default time is after 10 minutes from the time the match is called/scheduled. - Line Defaults (prior to line up exchange): If you have a known default, please let the opposing captain know prior to the match out of consideration.
+In the SB Area, the default time is 15 minutes after the match start time in TennisLink.
+Late arriving players (within default time) may still have a 5 min warm up. - Line Defaults (prior to line up exchange): If you have a known default, please let the opposing captain know prior to the match out of consideration.
 (Do onto others...)
-The least amount of lines should be defaulted and as many players as possible should be utilized. - Line Defaults (after line up exchange):
+The least amount of lines should be defaulted and as many players as possible should be utilized.

+Line Defaults (after line up exchange):